-This year, the Fixel Institute joins the Parkinson’s Foundation in recognizing our care partners (Heros @ Home) for the National Family Caregivers Month.
+This year, and every year, the Fixel Institute joins the Parkinson’s Foundation in recognizing our care partners for the National Family Caregivers Month.

-Now, more than ever, we want to show our thanks and appreciation for those who give of themselves to ensure that their loved one living with PD is healthy and living a happy life.
+We want to show our thanks and appreciation for those who give of themselves to ensure that their loved one living with Parkinson’s disease (PD) is healthy and living a happy life.

 Care partners and caregivers deserve to be recognized and celebrated.